Most patients requiring an artificial airway can be managed with tracheal intubation, which can be

-During cardiac arrest, chest compressions should not be halted for intubation attempts.
+During cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
+Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more , chest compressions should not be halted for intubation attempts.
 If practitioners cannot intubate while compressions are being done (or during the brief pause that occurs during compressor changes), an alternate airway technique should be used.

 Suction should be immediately available with a rigid tonsil-tip suction device to clear secretions and other material from the airway.

-Drugs to aid intubation, including sedatives, muscle relaxants, and sometimes vagolytics, are typically given to conscious or semiconscious patients before laryngoscopy.
+Drugs to aid intubation Drugs to Aid Intubation Pulseless and apneic or severely obtunded patients can (and should) be intubated without pharmacologic assistance.
+Other patients are given sedating and paralytic drugs to minimize discomfort... read more , including sedatives, muscle relaxants, and sometimes vagolytics, are typically given to conscious or semiconscious patients before laryngoscopy.

 Most adults can accept a tube with an internal diameter of ≥ 8 mm; these tubes are preferable to smaller ones because they

-For infants and children ≥ 1 yr, uncuffed tube size is calculated by (patient’s age + 16)/4; thus, a 4-yr-old should have a (4 + 16)/4 = 5 mm endotracheal tube.
+For infants and children ≥ 1 year, uncuffed tube size is calculated by (patient’s age + 16)/4; thus, a 4-year-old should have a (4 + 16)/4 = 5 mm endotracheal tube.
 The tube size suggested by this formula should be reduced by 0.5 (1 tube size) if a cuffed tube is to be used.
-Reference charts (see Guide to Pediatric Resuscitation—Mechanical Measures) or devices such as the Broselow pediatric emergency tape or Pedi-Wheel can rapidly identify appropriate-sized laryngoscope blades and endotracheal tubes for infants and children.
+Reference charts (see table ) or devices such as the Broselow pediatric emergency tape or Pedi-Wheel can rapidly identify appropriate-sized laryngoscope blades and endotracheal tubes for infants and children.

 Successful intubation on the first attempt is important.
-Repeated laryngoscopy (≥ 3 attempts) is associated with much higher rates of significant hypoxemia, aspiration, and cardiac arrest.
+Repeated laryngoscopy (≥ 3 attempts) is associated with much higher rates of significant hypoxemia, aspiration, and cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
+Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more .
 In addition to correct positioning, several other general principles are critical for success:

-The laryngoscope is held in the left hand, and the blade is inserted into the mouth and used as a retractor to displace the mandible and tongue up and away from the laryngoscopist, revealing the posterior pharynx.
+The conventional laryngoscope is designed to be held in the left hand, and the blade is inserted into the mouth and used as a retractor to displace the mandible and tongue up and away from the laryngoscopist, revealing the posterior pharynx.
 Avoiding contact with the incisors and not placing undue pressure on laryngeal structures are important.

 The importance of identifying the epiglottis cannot be overstated.
 Identifying the epiglottis allows the operator to recognize critical airway landmarks and correctly position the laryngoscope blade.
 The epiglottis may rest against the posterior pharyngeal wall, where it blends in with the other pink mucus membranes or gets lost in the pool of secretions that invariably exists in the cardiac arrest patient’s airway.

-If identifying structures is difficult, manipulating the larynx with the right hand placed on the anterior neck (allowing the right and left hands to work together) may optimize the laryngeal view (see Figure: Bimanual laryngoscopy.).
+If identifying structures is difficult, manipulating the larynx with the right hand placed on the anterior neck (while continuing to hold the laryngoscope in the left hand ) may optimize the laryngeal view (see figure ).
+An assistant can help manipulate the larynx also.
 Another technique involves lifting the head higher (lifting at the occiput, not atlanto-occipital extension), which distracts the jaw and improves the line of sight.
-Head elevation is inadvisable in patients with potential cervical spine injury and is difficult in the morbidly obese (who must be placed in a ramped or head-elevated position beforehand).
+Head elevation is inadvisable in patients with potential cervical spine injury and is difficult in people who are extremely obese (who must be placed in a ramped or head-elevated position beforehand).